Code-Institute-Org/thelibrary/README.md

 ## Technologies Used

+### Tools

+- [Pillow](https://pillow.readthedocs.io/en/stable/) as python imaging library to aid in processing image files to store in the database.
 ### Libraries

 - [Bootstrap](https://getbootstrap.com/) to simplify the structure of the website and make the website responsive easily.